 Here we cover how an LLC can open a bank account and what documents may be required.

-How To Open a Bank Account for an LLC
+How To Open a Business Bank Account for an LLC

 The process for opening a business bank account for an LLC is not completely standard.
 Banking laws differ in each state, and separate banks have different policies for opening business accounts.
 Policies can even differ between separate branches of the same bank.
 Some branch managers understand LLCs better than others and may require varying amounts of documentation.